OperationSpark/first-website/README.md

     </body>
 </html>
 ````

+At least for now, every HTML page contains DOCTYPE, html, head and body tags.
+The DOCTYPE tells the browser you want to render the document using the most recent version of HTLM.
+The opening and closing tags of `<html></html>` wrap our html page, but are in fact somewhat redundant.

+The next two tag sets make up the two sections of any wellformed HTML page: The `<head></head>` tag represents meta-data for a webpage, that is, information about the webpage used by the browser, providing extra information about the webpage, but is not content.
+This is similar to the information on the outside of a postal evelop - the to and from address, the stamp, the processing stamp from the post office - information important to the delivery of the letter, but _nothing_ to do with the _content_ of the letter.

+Finally, `<body></body>`

 We made the structure of the site so now we need some content!
 Give your site a title.